grafana/terraform-provider-grafana/slo_testing/hg/hg_testing_README.md

-# How to Test the SLO Terraform Provider - Hosted Grafana
+gr# How to Test the SLO Terraform Provider - Hosted Grafana

 ## Create your HG Account and Get the SLO Plugin Deployed
 Generate a new Service Account Token, and set the environment variable GRAFANA_AUTH to the value of your token (or you can specify the `auth` field within the Terraform State file).